fajarnurdiansyah/fajarnurdiansyah.github.com/_posts/2009-03-12-building-a-cheap-emergency-gaming-computer.md

 title: Building Cheap, Emergency Gaming Computer
 ---
-This post is a part of series post I write to cover my experience in building a cheap, emergency gami	ng computer :P.
+This post is a part of series post I write to cover my experience in building a cheap, emergency gaming computer.

 Building a gaming box is not that hard, given you had enough budget.
-But for a broke, cheap ass guy like me, the current top of the line gaming PC is simply unaffordable :P. The only choice left is to build a cheap ass PC as a temporary rig, and hopes that sometime eventually, I can save enough money to upgrade it.
+But for a broke, cheap ass guy like me, the current top of the line gaming PC is simply unaffordable.
+The only choice left is to build a cheap ass PC as a temporary rig, and hopes that sometime eventually, I can save enough money to upgrade it.

 So first thing first: Processor.
 My previous processor is an AMD Athlon 2400+ and an AMD Athlond64 3000+.
 Never had an Intel processor.
 Not because I'm an AMD fanboy, no sir.
-I chose AMD because the price per performance ratio of these processors, at the time of buying, is sweet ;).
+I chose AMD because the price per performance ratio of these processors, at the time of buying, is sweet.
 Now for my new processor,my target is a sub-$100 processor.
 The processor that quickly pop up in mind was [Athlon64 X2 7750][7] (again, not a fanboy :P).
 But after doing a little research on current processor available on the market, [Intel E5200][8]